George Buddy Król

 "The next time I'll charge a fee," Harry threatened.
 "I'll also add some for Bud."

 We bade Brian goodbye, entered our vehicle, and sped away.
 I had much to do in State College that weekend, and the Arts Festival topped the list.
-This time I had three boys in mind for entertainment.
+This time I had three boys in mind for keeping my promise.

 Done the end of June 2015 (C) 2015 Alopex